• About

 Jump to Recipe Print Recipe

-This homemade yogurt recipe is simple and easy using two ingredients: a starter yogurt and milk.
-This recipe doesn't need any fancy gadgets, just a stovetop pot with a cover and towel.
-Use your homemade yogurt for a labneh dip, mint and cucumber yogurt, or kibbeh labanieh.
+This Lebanese homemade yogurt recipe, or laban in Arabic, is simple and easy to make using two ingredients: a starter yogurt and milk.
+This recipe doesn't need any fancy gadgets, just a stovetop pot and towel.

 yogurt in a pot on the counter next to a napkin